Audi RS5 Sportback hatchback review

-Audi claims this smaller engine is capable of up to 30.1mpg - a substantial improvement over the outgoing model, but it's only realistic to expect an MPG figure in the high twenties during real-world driving.
-CO2 emissions are 213g/km, which puts all RS5 Sportback models in the top Benefit-in-Kind (BiK) company-car tax band.
+Audi claims this smaller engine is capable of up to 29.4mpg - an improvement over the outgoing model, but it's only realistic to expect an MPG figure in the low-to-mid twenties during real-world driving.
+CO2 emissions are 218g/km, which comfortably puts all RS5 Sportback models in the top Benefit-in-Kind (BiK) company-car tax band.

-As all RS5 Sportback models cost over £40,000, road tax will set you back £465 in the first five renewal years.
-Insurance will be a significant cost too; the RS5 Sportback is likely to sit in one of the highest groups.
+As all RS5 Sportback models cost over £40,000, road tax (VED) will set you back more than £500 in the first five renewal years.
+Insurance will be a significant cost too; the RS5 Sportback sits in some of the highest groups.